 The items reported are split into three categories depending on different factors such as quality, liquidity and timeline to availability when liabilities arise.
 Tier 1 own funds include ordinary share capital, non-cumulative preference shares and relevant subordinated liabilities.
 Tier 2 own funds include cumulative preference shares and subordinated liabilities with a shorter duration.
-Tier 3 own funds include own funds which do not satisfy the tier 1 or tier 2 requirements.
+Tier 3 own funds include own funds which do not satisfy the Tier 1 or Tier 2 requirements.

-All of the Group's own funds are categorised as Tier 1 for Solvency II purposes, with the exception of deferred tax assets which are categorised as Tier 3.
-These deferred tax assets are restricted by €63m (from €89m to €26m).
-MetLife Greece (€63m) and MetLife Europe Insurance (€0.4m) deferred tax assets are restricted at a subsidiary level for eligibility of own funds to cover the Solvency Capital Requirement (SCR).
-The Group has restricted the Deferred Tax Asset to the same extent.
+All of the Group's own funds are categorised as Tier 1 for Solvency II purposes with the exception of deferred tax assets which are categorised as Tier 3.
+These deferred tax assets are restricted by €67m (from €88m to €21m).
+MetLife Greece (€67m) deferred tax asset is restricted at a subsidiary level for eligibility of own funds to cover the Solvency Capital Requirement (SCR).
+The Group has restricted the deferred tax asset to the same extent.

-The Group's available and eligible own funds are further restricted by €25m to reflect the minority interest held by American Life Insurance Company in MetLife Europe and MetLife Europe Insurance of 3.996% and 6.999% respectively.
+The Group's available and eligible own funds are further restricted by €2.4m to reflect the minority interest held by American Life Insurance Company in MetLife Europe Insurance of 6.999%.

-The eligible own funds to cover the SCR and minimum consolidated Group SCR amount to €1.89b and €1.86b respectively.
+The eligible own funds to cover the SCR and minimum consolidated Group SCR amount to €1,759m (2016: €1,890m) and €1,738m (2016: €1,864m) respectively.
 There are no items to report in the ancillary own funds.